MechanicOfTheSequence/nosedocs-new/noseblog.md

 0,0 = normal
 1,0 = accelerated normal (what I felt on wim hof)
 0,1 = allowance mode (what I feel while star-watching before vision upgrade -- female orgasm?)
-1,1 = physical arrousal (sexual, stress, nerves, etc.)
+1,1 = physical arousal (sexual, stress, nerves, etc.)

 the x-axis seems to be how strong the emotion it is that one feels, and the y-axis seems to be the receptiveness, or something like that...